Travel Bug Within

 Thailand and temples go hand in hand.
 With over 31,000 temples it’s impossible not to make a visit to at least one or two during a trip to Thailand.
 Last year during the ASTW Conference, I visited a few of Bangkok’s popular temples, but I’d only viewed Wat Arun from the river.

 This Buddhist Temple, also known as the Temple of Dawn is said to be spectacular viewed either at sunrise or sunset with the morning (or afternoon) light reflecting off the Temple’s white surface.
 It was still spectacular (despite the midday heat.)
-Dating back to the end of the Siamese Ayutthaya Kingdom (ruling from 14th – 18th centuries) the original (smaller) temple was largely destroyed by invading Chinese and Burmese armies.
+Dating back to the end of the Siamese Ayutthaya Kingdom (ruling from the 14th – 18th centuries) the original (smaller) temple was largely destroyed by invading Chinese and Burmese armies.
 It was rebuilt by General Tatskin during the Thonburi Kingdom (1768 – 1782.)
 The central spire, known as the Prang is the tallest in Thailand at 70 metres.

 The white temple is covered in colourful tiles of varying patterns made from pieces of pottery that broke during the journey by boat from China.